Menditect/documentation/versioned_docs/version-2.5.0/test-configuration.md

 - Add a new Test Configuration and enter a Name and optional Description.
 - Choose whether the Test Configuration should be Ci/Cd enabled.

-For the full explanation on how to add a Test Configuration, read the [How To](additional/howtos/run-first-test#2-add-a-test-configuration).

 ### Edit a Test Configuration

 - Open or Select the Test Configuration that you want to edit.